alephium/www/src/content/news/the-bsc-alephium-bridge-is-live-on-testnet-a8cddd0a5014/index.md

 Hop on the wagon, and let’s go!

-To connect to the bridge, go to <a href="https://testnet.bridge.alephium.org/"  rel="nofollow noopener">https://testnet.bridge.alephium.org/</a>
+To connect to the bridge, go to [https://testnet.bridge.alephium.org/](https://testnet.bridge.alephium.org/)

 ![](image_bd7e2085bd.png)